scarlettwwx/Phonotactics/README.md

 # Phonotactics

-This folder includes the codes for hosting the phonotactics experiment on firebase and generating audio stimuli from IPA through Amazon Polly
+This folder includes the codes for hosting the phonotactics experiment on firebase and generating audio stimuli from IPA through Amazon Polly.
+A Demo can be played here: https://scarlettwwx.github.io/

 ## Installation